maga-net/project-chronos/README.md

 2.  **Event Emission**: The smart contract emits an event (`TokensLocked`) containing details of the deposit.
 3.  **Oracle Validation**: Off-chain services, known as oracles or relayers, listen for this event.
 They verify its authenticity and validity (e.g., check the amount, prevent replay attacks).
 4.  **Mint**: Upon successful validation, the oracle submits a signed transaction to a smart contract on the destination chain.
-5.  **Wrapped Asset Creation**: This destination contract mints a corresponding "wrapped" asset (e.g., pWETH) and sends it to the user's address on the new chain.
+5.  **Wrapped Asset Creation**: The destination contract mints a corresponding "wrapped" asset (e.g., pWETH) and sends it to the user's address on the new chain.

 **Project Chronos simulates the critical off-chain component (steps 3 and 4) of this system.**